Ovulation Pain: Why You Shouldn't Ignore It?

 If the pain is severe, talk with a doctor to understand available treatment options

-Additionally, - If the pain is severe and associated with blood discharge and restlessness in women planning to conceive, ectopic pregnancy has to be ruled out - If this is recurring every month and is associated with foul smelling vaginal discharge, sexually transmitted diseases are to be ruled out
+– If this is recurring every month and is associated with foul-smelling vaginal discharge, sexually transmitted diseases are to be ruled out

-The chances of getting pregnant are high during a women's ovulation period and one can plan accordingly.
-However the same can not be applied to avoid pregnancy nor as contraception since the failure rates are quite high.
-If symptoms are occurring around the ovulation day, it could be ovulation pain.
-But if the pain is occurring on other days or associated with other symptoms, a gynecologist has to be consulted to rule out other conditions, as there is no specific test to diagnose ovulation cramps.
+The chances of getting pregnant are high during a woman’s ovulation period and one can plan accordingly.
+However the same can not be applied to avoid pregnancy or as contraception since the failure rates are quite high.
+If symptoms occur around the ovulation day, it could be ovulation pain.
+But if the pain occurs on other days or is associated with other symptoms, a gynaecologist has to be consulted to rule out other conditions, as there is no specific test to diagnose ovulation cramps.
 Consistent and debilitating pain should not be ignored.

 Was this article helpful?